 Somehow, like magic, the addition of water turned the awful looking stroganoff into a heavenly combination of beef and noodles.
 The stated servings was two and that was more than enough for the two of us.
 Our main course of comfort food was not salty nor did it taste processed in any way.

 My rating?
 A big thumbs up and 10 stars out of 10.
-The 2-person pouch is currently on sale at Emergency Essentials for $5.95 while the 10 serving can is $21.59.
 I would go for the can – it is that good and the shelf life is 25 years.